daniagudelos/daniagudelos.github.io/content/blog/my-favorite-quotes.md

 >
 > -- <cite>Ambrose Redmoon</cite>

+> Hope is not the conviction that something will turn out well, but the certainty that something makes sense, regardless of how it turns out.
+> -- <cite>Vaclav Havel</cite>

 ## From movies
 > Never drink to feel better.
 Only drink to feel even better.